-This series of mainboards features an integration of the powerful processor Intel Pentium 4 and the single-chip North Bridge VIA P4X266A plus South Bridge VT8233A, by which the whole system performance is upgraded to 533/400 MHz system bus.
+This mainboard features an integration of the powerful processor Intel Pentium 4 and the single-chip North Bridge of ProSavage P4M266 plus South Bridge VT8233A, by which the whole system performance is upgraded to 400 MHz system bus.

-The Intel P4 processor is a rapid execution engine providing 400MHz quadpumped system bus to allow 3.2GB data transfer rates possible, while VIA Apollo P4X266A North Bridge plus VT8233A South Bridge supports Intel P4 processor to implement the AGP 4X external bus, the LPC Super I/O, the DDR SDRAM and UATA 133/100/66 data transfer rate.
+The Intel P4 processor is a rapid execution engine providing 400MHz quadpumped system bus to allow 3.2GB data transfer rates possible, while, in addition to the built-in S3 Savage4 Graphics Accelerator, ProSavage P4M266 North Bridge plus VT8233A South Bridge supports Intel P4 processor to implement the AGP 4X external bus, the LPC Super I/O, the DDR SDRAM and UATA 133/100/66 data transfer rate.
 This chapter is to introduce to users every advanced function of this high performance integration.